How to find the M20 Trifid Nebula- Telescope, Binoculars, DSLR Tutorial

-Have you ever wondered how to find M20 the Trifid Nebula in your telescope, binoculars, or DSLR for Astrophotography?
+Have you ever wondered how to find M20 the Trifid Nebula in your telescope, binoculars, or to do DSLR Astrophotography?
 In today's episode of our Deep Sky with Dave Messier Marathon series, I will walk you through my four step method for finding this amazing summertime celestial wonder.
 Are you buying new astronomy gear?
 Please use my OPT Affiliate Link to Help Support my Channel- https://bit.ly/2xNgRAH Links to other Cosmos Safari Content:

 Instagram: https://www.instagram.com/cosmossafari/ Software I used: